Baselang Review: Only for serious Spanish learners

 This means the only thing you risk by giving Baselang a try is making $20 for your effort.
 Not bad, right?

-While $129 per month for unlimited Spanish lessons sounds cheap on the surface, how does it actually compare to alternative solutions like italki?
+While $149 per month for unlimited Spanish lessons sounds cheap on the surface, how does it actually compare to alternative solutions like hiring your tutor directly on platforms like italki?

 The first issue with this comparison is that you're not comparing apples to apples.
 In my opinion, Baselang has several advantages over finding your own individual tutors on marketplaces like italki.